How to Truncate a String in Python (5 Easy Ways)

 Syntax Scenarios is an amazing website

-Truncate Strings Using Regular Expressions
+4. Truncate a String Using Regular Expressions

 Code